parth-s-harness/Gitops-Samples/Sample-2/README.md

 A GitOps Application collects the Repository (what you want to deploy), Cluster (where you want to deploy), and Agent (how you want to deploy).
 You define these entities and then select them when setting up your Application.

-Checkout the [Interactive Guide](https://app.tango.us/app/embed/18d662e4-5c08-4d63-95a5-20ebac87b42e) to create Gitops Application for this sample.
+Check out the [Interactive Guide](https://app.tango.us/app/embed/18d662e4-5c08-4d63-95a5-20ebac87b42e) to create Gitops Application for this sample.

 - Navigate to **Applications**
   ![](/static/Gitops-application.png)